MCPI-Revival/minecraft-pi-reborn/docs/API.md

 It is typically hosted on port `4711`, but this can be configured.

 ## Compatibility Mode
 By default, MCPI-Reborn runs in a "compatibility mode."
-This makes it completely compatible with RaspberryJuice, but limits functionality.
+This makes it completely compatible with RaspberryJuice but limits functionality.

 * <b>Bold</b> text only applies to the compatibility mode.
 * <ins>Underlined</ins> text only applies when it is disabled.